 Before heading Google (and later Alphabet), Larry Page was an ordinary guy from Lansing, Michigan.
 Born in the spring of 1973, Page is the son of Gloria Page and Carl Victor Page Sr. Remarkably, his parents were computer savvy.
 Gloria was a computer programming instructor at the Michigan State University’s Lyman Briggs College, while Carl was a professor of computer science.
 With this background, it’s easy to see why Page developed an interest in computers from an early age.

 Gloria and Carl were incredibly supportive of Page and all his endeavors (both educational and creative).
 In interviews, Larry has recalled growing up in a home littered with popular science magazines and computer parts.
-He would spend his days at home thumbing through the periodicals, tinkering with the random tech, and even receiving music lessons on the side.
+He would spend his days at home thumbing through the periodicals, tinkering with random tech, and even receiving music lessons on the side.
 This combination of loving, encouraging parents and a near-constant immersion in the world of computer science clearly had quite the impact on Page’s future accomplishments.

 His older brother Carl Victor Page Jr. was of a similar breed.
 As Page grew older, Carl Jr. would join him in assembling and disassembling computers and parts.
 Page has said he knew he would eventually start a computer company.
 After graduating from East Lansing High School in 1991, he went on to receive a degree in computer engineering from the University of Michigan and a master’s in computer science from Stanford University.
 During this time, Page was fixated on innovations such as solar cars, driverless vehicles, and music synthesizers.